Wim Wenders, the acclaimed German filmmaker, author, and photographer, is widely considered one of the greatest auteur directors of modern cinema.

 - Some actors should never see rushes.
 Others should be forced to watch them.

-- Be ready to get rid of your favorite shot during editing.
+- Be ready to get rid of your favourite shot during editing.

 - Why would you sit in your trailer while your crew is working?